Coder-RD/Java_Challenge/README.md

 The Day 49 challenge demonstrates how Java methods can work with different numbers of arguments.

 The challenge uses addition operations to calculate the sum of multiple integer values and displays the complete mathematical expression along with the result.

+## Day 51 Challenge

+The Day 51 challenge demonstrates how Java Varargs can be used to process multiple integer values through a single method.

+The method uses `int... numbers` to accept multiple integers and applies prime number logic to check each value.

 ---